 The Abused Positive Side of the Kailyan Mentality

 The Kailyan mentality is the living Cordilleran culture of helping others.
 It encourages unity and promotes building relationships among the members of the group.
-While this virtue is always great and positive, sometimes, it is abused especially during election period.
+This culture gives the impression that everyone is related because of either blood relationship or a sense of belonging in a cultural group.
+While this virtue is always great and positive, sometimes, it is abused especially during the election period.
 The Kailyan mentality is a strategy that is employed to increase the support of the people.
-Some people say “Let us vote for him because he is our kailyan.
+Some people say “Let us vote for him because he is our kailyan, kabsat or kasinsin.
 He is a Kan-kanaey or that he is an Ibaloi.”

 But really, in election, it is not about the Kankanaeys or Ibalois.
 It is not even about proudly putting an Ibaloi or Kankana-ey in a public position.
+It is NOT about whether you are related to each other.
 IT IS ABOUT CHOOSING THE RIGHT LEADER.
-The ethnicity of a person should not affect a person’s integrity, leadership skills, and the genuineness of his service.
+The ethnicity of a person and your relationship to them should not matter more than the candidate’s integrity, leadership skills, and the genuineness of his or her service.

-My premise is that, I don’t care whether he is an Ibaloi or Kankanaey, IF HE IS PERFORMING BETTER AND HIS TRACK RECORDS SHOW THE SAME, then I WILL VOTE FOR HIM WHETHER OR NOT HE IS MY KAILYAN OR NOT.
+My premise is that, I don’t care whether he is an Ibaloi or Kankanaey, I don’t care if he is my kabagyan or kasinsin, IF HE IS PERFORMING BETTER AND HIS TRACK RECORDS SHOW THE SAME, then I WILL VOTE FOR HIM WHETHER OR NOT HE IS MY KAILYAN.

 I can say this because if you vote for the deserving ones, public funds will never be misappropriated.
 You will know where your taxes will go.
 Their names will never be posted in public projects.
 They will never use government vehicles or any government property for personal use.
-Smoking and drinking carelessly in the public is a taboo for them.
 Credit-grabbing is not their virtue.
 They will choose the right people for the municipality based on merits, their credibility and experience, and they will not say to you, “Apay am-amuk sika?”.
 Prioritizing projects that are most helpful to you is their main objective.
-They will not implement useless projects just so to say they did something.
+They will not implement useless infrastructure projects just so to say they did something.
+They will NOT support illegal gambling.
+They will follow rules and regulations because they know they should set good example to the young people.
 They will encourage people’s participation in the government’s services and programs.
 Shelling out their own money to help you is not a problem to them.
 You will feel that you have a working government.

 In election period, let us not apply the old adage saying that blood is thicker than water.
 Because in public service, there is no kailyan or kasinsin, PUBLIC SERVICE DOESN’T CHOOSE WHO TO SERVE.